 Scheduling meetings beforehand can also help you avoid calling meetings at the last minute or during critical times of projects, which can be distracting and even detrimental to the outcome of your projects.

 Creating a daily to-do list for each team member is an effective way to ensure that they are staying on track throughout the week.
-This will give everyone on the team clear direction about what needs doing every day and when they should complete each task.
+This will give everyone on the team a clear direction about what needs to be done every day and when they should complete each task.